Personal and Home Care Products

 Cosmetics

-This article compiles and summarizes the latest updates on cosmetics regulations in China and globally as of February 2025, covering newly issued regulations, relevant policy adjustments, and regulatory requirements.
+This article compiles and summarizes the latest developments in cosmetics regulations in China and globally as of October 2025, covering industry news, newly issued regulations, relevant policy adjustments, and regulatory requirements.
 It aims to assist enterprises in ensuring compliance and keeping up with global cosmetics regulatory trends.